glennklockwood/limelead/content/pages/benchmarks/mdtest.md

    Tree removal                72315.586      72315.586      72315.586          0.000
 ```

-What mdtest just did is the following:

-### 1. Create Test Directory
+What this tells us is that mdtest runs four primary _phases_:

+1. **Tree creation** - create the directory structure in which subsequent tests
+   will be run (the "_tree_")
+2. **Directory tests** - test how fast _directories_ can be
+   created/statted/renamed/destroyed
+3. **File tests** - test how fast _files_ can be created/statted/read/destroyed
+4. **Tree removal** - remove the directory structure (the _tree_)

+The _directory test phase_ and _file test phase_ are comprised of individual
+_steps_, and each step and phase are surrounded by barriers.

+## Test Phases in Detail

+{% call alert(type="warning") %}
+Don't run mdtest without any arguments.
+The default behavior is to do
+nothing except create the tree where tests would normally run.
+{% endcall %}

+Let's walk through exactly what happens when you run the simplest case:

+    mpirun -n 1 mdtest -n 1

-mdtest first creates the test directory in which all tests for the current
+First, mdtest creates the test directory in which all tests for the current
 iteration will run as:

     mkdir ./out/test-dir.0-0

 The time it takes for this to happen is _not_ reported by mdtest.

-### 2. Run Tree Creation Test Phase
+**1. Run Tree Creation Test Phase**

-There is a tree creation test that measures how long it takes to recursively
+The tree creation test measures how long it takes to recursively create the
-create a tree structure.
-In our case, no meaningful test runs and only a single
+test's directory tree structure.
+In our case, only a single tree with a base
-tree is created:
+directory is created:

     mkdir ./out/test-dir.0-0/mdtest_tree.0/

-The behavior of this test is governed by the `-u` (unique directory per task)
-and `-c` (collective creates) options.

-### 3. Run Directory Test Phase
+**2. Run Directory Test Phase**

-mdtest then performs a series of directory tests.
-It first creates ten new
+mdtest then performs a series of directory tests in the **directory creation
-directories (since we specified `-n 10`):
+step**.
+It first creates ten new directories (since we specified `-n 10`):

     mkdir ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.0
     ...
     mkdir ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.9

-Then it calls `stat(2)` on these ten directories:
+Next is the **directory stat step** which calls `stat(2)` on these ten
+directories:

     stat ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.0
     ...
     stat ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.9

-Then it calls `rename(2)` each of the ten directories:
+The **directory rename step** then calls `rename(2)` on each of the ten
+directories:

     rename ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.0 ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.0-XX
     rename ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.1 ./out/test-dir.0-0/mdtest_tree.0/dir.mdtest.0.0